 The term “investor relations” (IR) generally refers to the various activities and programs implemented by a company in order to communicate with its current and potential investors.
 IR departments help lead shareholder meetings and assist in releasing financial data.

 These activities typically include issuing regular financial reports, holding conference calls and webcasts to discuss quarterly results, hosting investor days and non-deal roadshows, and responding to investor inquiries.
+Investor relations could also assist their clients with tasks such as writing a cannabis investor plan or helping to develop brand positioning before curating the appropriate message.

 The goal of investor relations is to effectively communicate a company’s strategy, business model, opportunities and risks in order to enhance shareholder value.
 A company’s IR department can also provide broader strategic direction as well as leading the company communications during a financial crisis.